More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Numerical evaluation of the tensionless spectrum

 For each given~$L$, the energy can be computed as a function of~$\nu_3$ for fixed~$\nu_1$.
 Some of the resulting curves are plotted in figure~\ref{fig:Mis2energies} for $L=16$ and~$L=32$.
 Once again, we find that the deviation is relatively small with respect to the asymptotic, or even free, result.
 Let us now turn to the case of $\nu_1=\nu_3$.
 Here, already asymptotically, we see that there are two possible solutions: one with the Bethe roots $\gamma_{1}=\gamma_3$ and the other with~$\gamma_1\neq\gamma_3$.
 Interestingly, it is the solution with~$\gamma_1\neq\gamma_3$ which fits the trajectories of energies in figure~\ref{fig:Mis2energies}; the other solution would look like an outlier. \footnote{It should also be stressed that strictly speaking our TBA equations have been derived under the assumptions that all roots are distinct.} It is not clear what would be the interpretation of the configuration with identical roots.

 \paragraph{Other values of $N_0$.}

 In~\cite{Frolov:2023wji}, the mirror TBA for a twisted vacuum was discussed, and the ground state energies were computed.
 This is done by taking the volume~$L\to\infty$ while keeping the tension fixed.
 The computation can be then formally compared with a semiclassical one, where $L\to\infty$ and~$h\to\infty$ with~$\mathcal{J}=L/h$ fixed.
 In both approaches, it is easy to keep track of the contribution of gapless and gapped (mirror) particles.
 Indeed, at large~$\mathcal{J}$ the gapless particles contribute at order~$1/\mathcal{J}$ while the gapped ones at order~$e^{-\mathcal{J}}/\sqrt{\mathcal{J}}$.
 For the gapped particles, the precise form of the contribution seems to match with the semiclassical prediction (up to identifying the twist in a specific way).
 For gapless ones, it does not, unless one assumes~$N_0=1$ in the mirror TBA --- in which case it does.
 While a discrepancy might be explained by the different ways in which the limit is taken in the mirror TBA and in the semiclassical computation, it is highly suggestive that the results do match as far as the massive contribution goes (and they do match in $\text{AdS}_5\times \text{S}^5$~\cite{Frolov:2009in,Frolov:2023wji}).
 While the physical interpretation of putting $N_0=1$ is unclear, it is worth exploring the effect of such a choice (or on setting~$N_0\neq2$ in general) on the spectrum.
 What we find is that nothing special seems to happen.
-Indeed, the numerical value of the energies changes in a mild way as we change~$N_0$, see figure~\ref{fig:N0dependence}.
-Unfortunately, this does not suggest how to resolve the puzzle of~\cite{Frolov:2023wji}.
+Indeed, the numerical value of the energies changes in a mild way as we change~$N_0$, see figure~\ref{fig:N0dependence}.\footnote{Roughly speaking, the energy $H_{(1)}$ changes by the order of $\sim 1 \%$ by changing $N_0=2$ to $N_0=1,4$, as can be found by the numerical table in Appendix \ref{app:numerical}.} Unfortunately, this does not suggest how to resolve the puzzle of~\cite{Frolov:2023wji}, as no choice of $N_0$ appears pathological or particularly ``nice''.
+The only way to obtain a sure answer would be a direct quantitative comparison with predictions either from string theory, which would necessitate extending this analysis to the semiclassical regime.